I-291

 In October 1970, ConnDOT announced that I-291 and US 44 would not be built along the reservoirs, or in a protested area of South Bloomfield.
 The same month, the state transportation commissioner said he would not seek federal approval for any I-291 plan, but instead wait for the next governor to decide.
 Thomas Meskill took office from John Dempsey in 1971.

-In October, the federal goverment said the western I-291 plan was not feasible, because the six to eight additional interstate miles needed could not be allocated.
+In October, the federal government said the western I-291 plan was not feasible, because the six to eight additional interstate miles needed could not be allocated.
 Gov. Meskill still supported the highway.

-Sometime in 1972 or 1973, I-291 was cancelled between I-84 and I-91 in Windsor.
+In July 1973, I-291 was cancelled between I-84 in Farmington and I-91 in Windsor.
 No expressway bypass of Hartford in the northwest has ever been built.

 The southwest leg of I-291 was about 7.6 miles, and was to cost $48 million in the 1960s.
 Construction was expected to start in 1971 and finish June 1974.
+It was cancelled in 1979.
 This segment did not have the high-visibility environmental issues of its northwestern counterpart, but more developed properties were affected.

 In February 1971, the state completed its plans for I-291 here, and in Feb.
 1972, the final Environmental Impact Statement (EIS) was submitted to the FHWA.
 In November 1972, the FHWA divisional office granted formal design approval, but requested ConnDOT give further consideration to noise and air quality impact.